 Writing for readers

-Find all her books here.
+Find all of Cheryl’s books here.

 The greatest pleasure she receives from her writing is when people tell her: ‘I loved your book.’
 It gets even better if they leave a review saying so!